florianwns/blender_scripts/README.md

 ### Addons

-Addonds are installed with symbolic link at `/Users/florian/Library/Application Support/Blender/5.0/extensions/vscode_development`
+Addons are installed using a symbolic link to `/Users/florian/Library/Application Support/Blender/5.0/extensions/vscode_development`